EU mulls legal action against Britain over plan to break Brexit deal

 Talks on a trade deal have snagged on state aid rules and fishing.
 Without an agreement, nearly $1 trillion in trade between the EU and Britain could be thrown into confusion at the beginning of 2021 as they also deal with the economic impact of the coronavirus pandemic.

-The latest dispute centers on rules for Northern Ireland, which shares a land border with EU member Ireland.
+The latest dispute centres on rules for Northern Ireland, which shares a land border with EU member Ireland.
 Under the 1998 agreement, there must be no hard border in Ireland.

 To ensure that, Britain’s EU divorce agreement calls for some EU rules to continue to apply in Northern Ireland.
 But Britain wants power to override many of them, acknowledging this would violate international law.